FAQ

 Please contact your school’s LITE and/or principal to express your concerns.
 They will explain the rationale for the use of the material and may offer another resource to be used in place of the challenged material.
 If you wish to formally challenge the resource the principal will provide you with the Request for Reconsideration of Instructional Materials form.

-All members of the committee shall review the challenged resource in its entirety.
-As soon as reasonably possible, the committee shall meet and determine whether the challenged material conforms to the principles of selection set forth in the Board Policy.
-The committee shall prepare a written report of its findings and provide copies to the principal, the Superintendent or designee, and the complainant.
+All members of the reconsideration committee shall view the challenged material in its entirety.
+The committee shall meet promptly and determine whether the challenged material conforms to the principles of selection set forth in the Board Policy EFB(LOCAL) and whether the material will continue to be available in the library.

 Once a resource has been made available in a school library, removal of the resource implicates students’ First Amendment rights.
 While the school district and librarian have discretion on which books it brings into its library, once a book is in the library, there are legal limits on what can be removed.